BECOMING A CERTIFIED SPECIALIST

 The certification process consists of an exam (given every two years) plus a post-exam application detailing the candidate's completion of required tasks, experience and education, as well as recommendations.

-Applicants practicing in the specialty area at least three years may be eligible to sit for the exam provided the task and experience requirements will be met within 18 months following the exam.
+Applicants practicing in the specialty area since January 2012 may be eligible to sit for the exam provided the task and experience requirements will be met within 36 months following the exam.

-Applicants may begin tracking Applicants practicing in the specialty area less than three years may request a Sample Post-Exam Application to begin monitoring compliance with the Program Rules and Standards at LegalSpec@calbar.ca.gov.
+Applicants who began practicing in the specialty area after January 2012 may request a Sample Post-Exam Application to begin monitoring compliance with the Program Rules and Standards at LegalSpec@calbar.ca.gov.
 Compiling education certificates of attendance [must be within three years of the date of certificiation application] and completion of required tasks in area of specialty will help track progress.

 To be eligible for certification, an attorney must generally: